Jefiozie/nx-jefiozie/articles/deploy-scully-cloudflare.md

 # Summary

-In this article we have made our Angular app a Jamstack app with help of Scully and deployed it with Cloudflare pages!
+In this article, we have made our Angular app a Jamstack app with help of Scully and deployed it with Cloudflare pages!
 Below some resources that I found helpful when using Cloudflare pages and Scully.
+You can find the example repo [here][repo].

-My twitter profile can be found at [@jefiozie][@jefiozie]
+If you have any questions send me DM via my twitter profile [@jefiozie][@jefiozie]

 # Resources